 Grafting and Espalier Creation Video:

 For those with no ground, you might want to try growing mini-dwarf fruit trees in large containers.
 I wrote an article for our local Master Gardeners’ newsletter a few years ago that goes into detail on how to succeed at this, and what fruit varieties work well in containers:

 Berries are easy to grow, and so delicious when picked fresh from your garden.
 Learn all my tips for pruning, fertilizing, and trellising cane fruits like raspberries and blackberries, as well as how to tidy up and fertilize your strawberries and other berries for optimal production this summer:

 Is there anything more perfect than a grape-covered pergola in the summer as a lovely spot for a glass of iced tea or an outdoor meal?
 Learn about how we built our sturdy pergola using many recycled materials, and then how we grew a grapevine from a free cutting (yes, you read that correctly!) that now covers the pergola each year with glorious leaves, and beautiful bunches of table grapes in the late summer.
 I cover pruning grapes for the complete beginner in detail, with illustrations and photos:

 Enjoy the rest of your day!
 If you have any questions about fruit pruning or growing fruit, please leave them in the comments section of this post, and I’ll do my best to answer them :)

-Do you have plans for setting a special table this holiday season?
+Have you ever tried growing fruit?
 I’d love to hear about it down in the comments, so feel free to stop by and say hi!